Mrowa96/react-delta-views/README.md

 ### Navigate between views

-If you want to change current view, call `openView` method with view name as first parameter.
+If you want to change current view, call `openView` function with view name as first parameter.
 Example:

 ```jsx
 import { openView } from 'react-delta-views';